Prison Pit: Book One Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Prison Pit: Book One is 16 minutes (16m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Prison Pit: Book One (2014) is 16 minutes (16m).
+Directed by Greg Franklin, the film runs for 16 minutes in its complete theatrical version.

 Verdict Summary